Fehler404/prime_v2/README.md

 How to install:

     Upload to Main Directory.
-    Login to AdminCP.
+    Login to Admin Panel.
-    Go to Styles.
+    Go to Layout > Styles.
-    Click "Install" > Find "Monarch" and Activate.
+    Click the "Install" button > Find "Monarch", activate and make default.
+    Next go to Modules.
+    Click the "Install" button.
+    Find the Modules: Monarch, Friends and Members and activate them ALL.

 That's it.